chronopoulos/rockpi4-mikroe-506/README.md

 GND         <-->  Pin 6
 ```

-Then, to enable the overlay, add the following line to `/boot/hw_intf.conf`:
+Then, to enable the overlay, add the following lines to `/boot/hw_intf.conf`:
 ```
+intfc:i2c7=on
 intfc:dtoverlay=rockpi-mikroe-506
 ```